KewKalustian/Harvardx_Capstone_1_of_2_MovieLens_Project/README.md

 * Rmd.file
 * R script

-Final prediction result by using ridge regression: RMSE = 0.861902.
+Final result of movie rating predictions by using ridge regression:
+RMSE = 0.861902.
 Hence, this result is about 0.35% better than required.